robodeco/ckwebsite/README.md

  <li>Gallery thumbnails made more responsive, overall UI cleaned up</li>
  <li>Every previous "Down" button except for the one on the splash page has been temporarily commented out, pending further experimentation at a later date</li>
  <li>Change in down button inverse image dimensions</li>
+ <li>Discovered a bug involving the line-height of video titles; looks fine on a mac, not on pac</li>
+ <li>Slideshow text boxes underneath videos continue to bump the webpage.
+Bad practice; another
 </ol>

 **Technologies Utilized**